 - When to seek assistance from others without causing undue disruption to normal work activities,

-- Applicable lifting/equipment regulations, and codes of practice including company/client and local site/project requirements,
+- Applicable lifting and equipment regulations, and codes of practice including company or client and local site or project requirements,

 - The importance and benefits of recognised Industry safety passport schemes,

-- Lifting/moving operation roles, responsibilities and reporting chains,
+- Lifting and moving operation roles, responsibilities and reporting chains,

-- Engineering practices and principles including the reading/interpretation of engineering drawings and specifications,
+- Engineering practices and principles including the reading and interpretation of engineering drawings and specifications,

-- Hazards and risks that can arise from the moving, lifting and positioning of loads/structures
+- Hazards and risks that can arise from the moving, lifting and positioning of loads and structures

 - Risk assessments, method statements, lift plans and permit to work systems,